Home Daily Update Page Reunions Name Index Geographic Index News History Faculty Obituaries Sympathy Submit Profile More (Site Map)

 I am married to Carla " Creak" from Somerville, TN.
 We have 4 children.
 We are currently serving as Missionaries on board the Logos Hope in the Caribbean.
 My e-mail address is don@gomissions.net Carla and I are on Facebook as Don-Carla Thompson please e-mail or friend us on Facebook

-My husband Ed and I have lived in Ellsworth, Maine, since 1996.
+My husband Ed and I moved to the coast of Maine in1996.
 Our oldest child, daughter Rachel, born in 1978, married a native Mainer and lives near Bangor.
-She is a 6th grade teacher, and her husband teaches junior high science.
-Our first grandchild was born to them in 2003 and our second in 2005.
-Our son, Matt, born in 1983, is a web site designer.
-He married a native Mainer in July 2005.
-I guess we're here for good, since both our kids married Yankees.
+She is a 6th grade teacher, also teaches "Gifted and Talented" students, and her husband teaches junior high science.
+They have two girls, both violinists and both are a hoot.
+Our son, Matt, born in 1983, is a web site designer and programmer.
+He has designed software for the iPad ("Headlines Reader") and started a company called Flat Cap Apps.
+He also created and runs MacYenta.com.
+He too married a native Mainer (another teacher!) in July 2005.
+They have one boy and another baby on the way.
+I guess we're here for the duration, since both our kids married Yankees.
 Ed is a retired United Methodist pastor.
-I am a medical transcriptionist for the local hospital, and my commute consists of 4 blocks.
-In my little spare time, I quilt, sew, play piano and Celtic harp.
-I also enjoy digital photography and making my own greeting cards.
+I am a certified medical transcriptionist for the local hospital, and In my little spare time, I quilt, sew, play piano and Celtic harp.
+I also enjoy digital photography and making my own greeting cards, and blogging.
+I have too many hobbies for my own good.

-We live halfway between Bar Harbor and Bangor on the coast of Maine, 20 minutes from Acadia National Park.
-Since we are now empty-nesters and have started to downsize and simplify, I've been blogging for over a year about our experiences.
+We live in Hancock, walking distance to a bay, halfway between Bar Harbor and Bangor, 20 minutes from Acadia National Park.
+Since we are now empty-nesters and have started to downsize and simplify, I've been blogging for over 7 years about our experiences and what I am learning in life.
 The link is http://simplicityexperiment.blogspot.com/.
-I can reached by e-mail at
+I can reached at:

 Albert F. White [last updated July, 1997]